USPA EQUINE MEDICATIONS TESTING REMINDER | U.S. POLO ASSN.

 Who is responsible?

-Both the Owner and Player of a horse that is tested are both defined as Responsible Parties in the USPA Medications Rules.
+Both the Owner and Player of a tested horse are defined as Responsible Parties in the USPA Medications Rules.
 This means that even if you lease a horse, you could be held responsible for a positive test result.

 How does testing work?

-The USPA contracts licensed veterinarian(s) to take samples from horses being played in the event selected.
-An hour prior to the game, a USPA representative, the sampling veterinarian(s) and the technician(s) meet with the teams and explain the testing process and answer any questions.
+The USPA contracts licensed veterinarian(s) to take samples from horses being played in the Event selected.
+An hour prior to the game, a USPA Representative, the Sampling Veterinarian(s) and the technician(s) meet with the teams to explain the testing process and answer any questions.

 The USPA reserves the right to choose a specific horse or horses for testing, such as a lame or injured horse, in addition to the randomly selected horses.
-During the game, the selected horses will be identified by the technicians, who will take photos of them and prepare written descriptions.
-The groom is also informed that the selected horse will need to be brought to the specified testing location after the game.
+During the game, the technicians will identify the selected horses, take photos of them and prepare written descriptions.
+The groom is also informed that the selected horse will need to be brought to the specified testing location.

-At the end of the game, all horses selected are required to come to the testing location to have three vials of blood collected.
-Each vial will hold a maximum 8.5 mL of blood, so a total of 25.5 mL will be collected.
-Blood volume of an adult horse is approximately 8% of body weight, therefore an approximately 1100 pound horse has 40L of blood.
-The tubes are then marked with a pre-printed barcode and sample number that corresponds to the paperwork.
+At the end of the game, all horses selected are required to come to the designated testing location to collect three vials of blood.
+Each vial will hold a maximum of 8.5 mL of blood, so a total of 25.5 mL will be collected.
+The blood volume of an adult horse is approximately 8% of its body weight.
+Therefore an approximately 1100-pound horse has 40L of blood.
+The tubes are then marked with a pre-printed barcode and sample number corresponding to the paperwork.
 The Owner, Player or a designated representative must accompany each horse and sign as a witness to the sample collection.

 How long do results take?